castorini/pyserini/docs/experiments-vector-prf.md

-# Pyserini: Reproducing ANCE Results
+# Pyserini: Reproducing Vector PRF Results

 This guide provides instructions to reproduce the Vector PRF in the following work: